steve-gray/somersault/README.md

 Each specific dependency is only built __once__ per resolve/build operation.
 It assumed that the same instance/value can be passed to each object in a graph requiring a specific dependency to be resolved.

-# Feature Roadmap
-The following features are high priorities for future releases:

-  - Ability to create filtered sub-containers (i.e. container.filter('someTag'))
-      - This allows registration of multiple conflicting names, but still resolving specific names later.
-  - Ability to enumerate all instances of a tag (i.e. .resolverAll('tag'))
-  - ES3/5 Transpile via Babel